rvost/dayz-ce-schema/README.md

 ## Release Notes

+### 0.6.0

+- Stable release for the DayZ 1.23 Update.

 ### 0.5.0

-- Updated schemas for DayZ 1.23 Experimental
+- Updated schemas for DayZ 1.23 Experimental.
 - Added schema for Spawning Gear Configuration.

 ### 0.4.0